dipankarmazumdar/HudiPrestoWorkshop/README.md

 - Various ways of querying data using Presto including snapshot and read-optimized queries.
 - Application of clustering table service & metadata table to observe firsthand improvements in query speed on the Presto-side.

+## Housekeeping Rules
+- 3 Sections in sequence - (spend ~30-40 mins each)
+- Attendees are expected to follow the instructor in each section but are free to execute code on their own
+- Navigate to `/notebooks/` & you will see the `Hudi_Presto_Workshop.ipynb` file
+- Attendees SHOULD NOT CREATE any additional notebooks other than the ones provided in their environment
+- Attendees will follow a particular section until they reach the allotted time
+- Instructor will wait for 50%+ attendees to finish a section; then go on to the next section
+- For any questions/issues, attendees are encouraged to put it in the Zoom Chat
+- Attendees that need detailed troubleshooting can join the Slack channel: `hudi-presto-workshop-04-24` (PMC members for help)
+- For Slack Huddle, attendees will need to get out of Zoom & rejoin after the Huddle
+- The Cluster will be available for 2 hours post workshop
+- Be patient with the Queries - Hard to strike a sweet spot between scale & latency

 ## Getting Started
 1. Login to jupyter[X].onehouseworkshop.com (X - will be a number assigned & unique to you.
 Please DO NOT USE any other numbers)
 2. Navigate to `/notebooks/` & you will see the `Hudi_Presto_Workshop.ipynb` file